JackuB/mermaid-preview/public/privacy-policy.md

 ## 6. User's Rights

 Data Deletion: Your data is deleted when you uninstall the App from your workspace.
+You may contact us to request deletion of your data at any time on hello@mermaid-for-slack.com.

 ## 7. Security Measures